 It’s important to predict when your female dog will come in heat.
 Especially if you are in the dog breeding business.
 A lot of planning goes into the timing of mating.
 You must know how to calculate the time of your dog’s heat as each mating then can be as productive as possible.
-While it would be great to have a portable dog heat cycle calculator, figuring out when your female dog will come into heat isn’t as hard as it sounds.
+If you need, refer to our dog heat cycle calculator, This will help in figuring out when your female dog’s heat will end.

 As we’ve mentioned in prior articles, unless your female dog is to be used for dog breeding, we strongly recommend to spay your little girl when she is a puppy.
 Same for your male dog, neutering him when he is a puppy is highly beneficial for your little guy and your sanity.
 Avoiding an unwanted pregnancy is a big one of course.

 Even if you are not a breeder, but you have an unspayed female dog, knowing when she will be in heat will make your life easier for both you and her.

 You can get the answer you are looking for in three ways:

 - You can read the entire article which starts after the Dog Heat Cycle Calculator.

 - You can use the Dog Heat Cycle Calculator to determine when your dog’s heat will end.

 - You can use the Table of Contents to go to the topic area you are interested in.
 Click or tap the heading in the Table of Contents below to be taken directly to that section.

 - Dog Heat Cycle Calculator